 The Replanted Church: Leading a Dying Church Back to Life

-I'm a 60 something year old husband, dad, grandpa in an incredible family and shepherd to a most amazing community of believers.
+I'm a 60 something year old husband, dad, grandpa in an incredible family and retired shepherd to a most amazing community of believers.
 Plus God has me living on the Outer Banks of North Carolina.
 Life is good!